• Skip to primary navigation

 What is Riedel?

-Riedel is a renowned glassware brand, famed for their wine glasses.
+Riedel is a well-known glassware brand, famed for their wine glasses.

 Dating back to the 18th century, they've perfected the art of creating glasses that bring out the best in drinks.

-Their intricate designs and commitment to craftsmanship make them a sought-after choice.
+Their detailed designs and focus on craftsmanship make them a sought-after choice.

 A unique aspect of Riedel is their approach to shaping glasses based on wine varietals.